GDPR Employee Monitoring Compliance Considerations for Employers

 Avoid making significant employment decisions, such as disciplinary actions or pay adjustments, solely based on automated monitoring outputs without human oversight.

-By addressing these requirements, employers can leverage the benefits of monitoring software while respecting data protection principles and maintaining employee trust.
+By addressing these requirements, employers can use the benefits of monitoring software while respecting data protection principles and maintaining employee trust.

-To achieve GDPR-compliant employee monitoring, employers should adopt a series of best practices that strike a balance between business interests and employee privacy rights.
+To achieve GDPR-compliant employee monitoring, employers should adopt a series of best practices that balance business interests with employee privacy rights.
 Below are key points to consider for effective and compliant employee monitoring:

 1. Conduct thorough risk assessments: Before implementing monitoring systems, perform Data Protection Impact Assessments (DPIAs) to identify and mitigate significant risks associated with processing employee data.

-2. Use monitoring software responsibly: Select employee monitoring software that minimises data collection to what is necessary and supports privacy by design and default principles.
+2. Use monitoring software responsibly: Select employee monitoring software that minimises data collection to what is necessary and supports privacy-by-design and privacy-by-default principles.

-3. Ensure transparency and communication by providing employees with precise and accessible information about the monitoring purposes, methods, and data handling procedures, ideally through employee handbooks and privacy notices.
+3. Ensure transparency and communication by providing employees with precise, accessible information about the monitoring purposes, methods, and data-handling procedures, ideally through employee handbooks and privacy notices.

 4. Limit data retention: Establish and adhere to strict data retention policies to avoid holding employee data longer than necessary.